Academic Policies and Procedures

 - NUR 402 and NUR 416, passing grade is 95.

 - NUR 426 and NUR 428, passing grade is 100.

 - Will be given mid way through the semester of the current clinical course for the next semester.

 - If the student PASSES Med Math Test #1, the student may continue in the next clinical course(s) sequence.

 - If the student FAILS Med Math Test #1, the student is required to complete a program remediation plan prior to taking Med Math Test #2.

 Med Math Test #2

-- Will be given prior to the start of the first day of the semester
+- Will be given at the end of the semester or prior to the start of the first day of the semester

 - Students must have documentation of completion of the required remediation plan.
 If the student does not complete the required remediation plan, the student is not eligible to take Med Math Test #2 and MAY NOT continue in the next clinical course(s) sequence.